lucasvolkmer/d2l-en-branch/chapter_preliminaries/pandas.md

 # Data Preéprocessingamento de Dados
 :label:`sec_pandas`

-So far we have introduced a variety of techniques for manipulating data that are already stored in tensors.
-To apply deep learning to solving real-world problems, we often begin with preprocessing raw data, rather than those nicely prepared data in the tensor format.
-Among popular data analytic tools in Python, the `pandas` package is commonly used.
-Like many other extension packages in the vast ecosystem of Python, `pandas` can work together with tensors.
-So, we will briefly walk through steps for preprocessing raw data with `pandas` and converting them into the tensor format.
-We will cover more data preprocessing techniques in later chapters.
 Até agora, introduzimos uma variedade de técnicas para manipular dados que já estão armazenados em tensores.
 Para aplicar o *Deep Learning* na solução de problemas do mundo real, frequentemente começamos com o pré-processamento de dados brutos, em vez daqueles dados bem preparados no formato tensor.